MMcClure11/jotto/Notes.md

   2/17/21
   Challenge #1: Number of Guesses
-    -Add 'guess number' column to the 'Guessed Words' table -Add a component that displays the total guess -Use only existing state
+    [X]Add 'guess number' column to the 'Guessed Words' table [] Add a component that displays the total guess [X] Use only existing state